-When it comes to deciding which kind of motor insurance, comprehensive cover or third party, fire and theft, best fits your needs there’s a lot to consider.
-While comprehensive cover offers extra protection as damage to your own vehicle is also covered, depending on your financial situation, how often you drive, the value of your car or your driving experience a third party, fire & theft policy may make more sense for you.
+When it comes to deciding which kind of motor insurance best fits your needs - whether comprehensive cover or third party, fire and theft - there’s a lot to consider.
+While comprehensive cover offers extra protection as damage to your own vehicle is also covered, depending on your financial situation, how often you drive, the value of your car or your driving experience, a third party, fire & theft policy may make more sense for you.

-What’s the difference between Comprehensive and Third Party, Fire and Theft Insurance?
+What’s the difference between Comprehensive and Third Party, Fire and Theft cover?

-As one of Ireland’s top insurance intermediaries, our aim is to provide you with the best value car insurance available, as well as making sure you get the cover that suits your needs.
+As one of Ireland’s top insurance intermediaries, our aim at the AA is to provide you with the best value car insurance available, as well as making sure you get the cover that suits your needs.
 You can find out more and get a quote for car insurance here.